e-mission/e-mission-docs/docs/dev/front/guidelines_to_support_i18n.md

 ## While working on native iOS

-iOS uses the same logic than Android but the strings are placed in `strings` files instead of `xml`.
+iOS uses the same logic as Android but the strings are placed in `strings` files instead of `xml`.
 Moreover, those files are placed in an `en.lproj` directory and the translated files in a `<language>.lproj` directory.

 If you want to call those strings in your code, you can use `NSLocalizedStringFromTable` in Objective-C.